dylanmayfield/password-generator/README.md

 ## Description

-When I click the button to generate a password. you are prompted to select a series of parameters.
+When the button is clicked to generate a new password.
+You are prompted to select a series of parameters.
 When prompts are selected a random password is generated to meet the specifications the user has selected.

 ## Screenshot of Application